Kat Slater: 2010–2016

 Alfie tries to start a football team for the pub, and Kat takes it over.
 She flirts in order to get people to sign up, and continues flirting at a party, with Derek, Michael, Ray Dixon (Chucky Venn), Jack Branning (Scott Maslen) and Max Branning (Jake Wood), sharing a close moment with each of them.
 While in the kitchen alone, an unseen man enters and he and Kat have a sexual encounter.
 She feels guilty the next day and attempts to neglect calls and texts from the mystery man, who has bought her a new phone.
 Kat eventually responds and talks with the man to tell him to leave her alone, but changes her mind and they begin a frequent affair, and he supplies them with a flat to use.
 Kat endeavours several times to end it, but she continuously succumbs.
 He falls in love with her, with Kat reciprocating, and when he sends Kat flowers, Alfie becomes suspicious.
-Kat lies they are from Charlie, but Alfie does not believe her and asks her to be totally honest, to which Kat reveals her three-month affair, telling him he does not know the other man.
+Kat lies that they are from Charlie, but Alfie does not believe her, and asks her to be totally honest, to which Kat reveals her three-month affair, telling him he does not know the other man.
 Alfie is furious and throws her out.
 After a heart-to-heart with Michael, Kat returns to The Queen Vic to ask for Alfie's forgiveness and suggests going away for a while.

 Alfie forces her to end her romance, which Kat does, and they go away together to try and salvage their marriage.
 When they return, they are shocked to be sacked by Phil Mitchell (Steve McFadden).
 However, Kat convinces Phil to give them their jobs and home back, by telling him she is trying to repair their relationship after the affair.
 When her mystery lover gives her another key to their flat, she writes "Kat loves Alfie" in lipstick on a mirror.
 As time goes on, Alfie becomes steadily more paranoid of Kat's activity, believing she is still having the affair.
-Alfie follows her the bedsit where there are petals on the bed and candles are lit.
-She refuses to answer his questions but Alfie finds a letter address to Mr Branning.
-Alfie goes back to The Queen Vic where he confronts all three Branning brothers.
+Alfie follows her to the bedsit, where there are petals on the bed and candles are lit.
+She refuses to answer his questions, but Alfie finds a letter addressed to Mr Branning.
+Alfie goes back to The Queen Vic, where he confronts all three Branning brothers.
 One of their phones rings, and Alfie answers Kat's call.
 The phone is Max's, but Kat reveals that it is Derek she was having the affair with.
-Alfie kicks Kat out of their home and Kat stays with Derek, who promises to show Alfie a message on her phone where she tries to break up with him, but he plays a message where she begs to see him.
-Kat discovers this and an argument between them, along with Derek's other family arguments, leads to him dying from a heart attack.
+Alfie kicks Kat out of their home and Kat stays with Derek, who promises to show Alfie a message on her phone where she tries to break up with him, but he instead plays a message in which she begs to see him.
+Kat discovers this, and an argument between them, along with Derek's other family arguments, leads to him dying from a heart attack.